telerik/xaml-docs/controls/radvirtualgrid/features/pinned-rows-and-columns.md

 # Pinned Rows and Columns

-VirtualGrid provides pinning mechanism for both its rows and columns.
-Through it a given row can be pinned to the top or bottom of the grid.
+VirtualGrid provides a pinning mechanism for both its rows and columns.
+Through it, a given row can be pinned to the top or bottom of the grid.
 Respectively, a column can be pinned to the left or right side of VirtualGrid.
 Thus, they will not take part in the vertical or horizontal scrolling.

 ## Pin Rows and Columns